bluelinecombo/404/README.md

 ## Issues/Notes
 - Nav link color does not pass the AAA color contrast.
 Changed it to a darker blue that passes AA
-- Phone icon is part of font awesome (FA) Pro, so I used a different phone icon available in FA free
+- Phone icon is part of font awesome (FA) Pro, so used a different phone icon available in FA free
 - Card grid spacing follows BS grid values, so the exact pixels values slightly differ from the design
-- The body font uses the BS sans-serif default since I can't sample what it is from a flat jpeg.
+- The body font uses the BS sans-serif default since you can't sample that from a flat jpeg.
 The font included only pertains to the heading and button elements.